PhilipQuirke/quanta_mech_interp/filter.md

 test_nodes = qt.filter_nodes(cfg.useful_nodes, my_filters)
 ````
-Note:
-- Filters find candidate nodes that _could_ implement a specific algorithmic task.
+Filters find candidate nodes that _could_ implement a specific algorithmic task.
-- Confirming that a node _does_ implement the algorithmic task may require additional context-specific tests.
+Confirming that a node _does_ implement the algorithmic task may require an additional context-specific test.

 ## Filter Types
 The available Filters are: